 One question comes to mind: Why?
 Why did he turn his back on Fame and Fortune, the twin sirens of celebrity?
 Why did the most beloved athlete of his time carve out a quiet life--the very antithesis of the American dream at the close of the century?
 For the answer I will go searching for the soul of Sandy Koufax, which seems as mysterious as the deepest Maine woods on a moonless night.

-Bob Ballard is a retiree in Vero Beach, Fla., who works part time as a security guard at Dodgertown, the sleepiest spring training site in all of baseball.
+a retiree in Vero Beach, Fla., who works part time as a security guard at Dodgertown, the sleepiest spring training site in all of baseball.
 Sometime around 1987 he told the secretary who worked for Peter O'Malley, then the owner of the Dodgers, how much he would enjoy getting an autograph from Koufax for his birthday.
 A few days later Koufax, working for the Dodgers as a roving pitching instructor, handed Ballard an autographed ball and said, "Happy birthday."

 Every year since then, on or about Ballard's birthday, Koufax has brought the old man an autographed ball.
 Koufax delivered on schedule this year for Ballard's 79th birthday.
 "He's a super, super guy," says Ballard.
 "Very courteous.
 A real gentleman.
 A lot nicer than these players today."

-It is a lovely day for golf.
+lovely day for golf.
 I am standing in the tiny pro shop of the Bucksport (Maine) Golf Club, a rustic, nine-hole track.
 The parking lot is gravel.
 Even the rates are quaint: $15 to play nine holes, $22 for 18, and you are instructed to play the white tees as the front nine, then the blue tees as the back nine.
 There is no valet parking, no tiny pyramids of Titleists on the scrubby range, no MEMBERS ONLY signs, no attitude.
 This is Koufax's kind of place.
 I am standing in the imprint of his golf spikes, a quarter-century removed.
 He was a member of the Bucksport Golf Club, one of its more enthusiastic members.

 It wasn't enough that he play golf, he wanted to be good enough to win amateur tournaments.
 Koufax was working on the engine of a tractor one day when a thought came to him about a certain kind of grip for a golf club.
 He dropped his tools, dashed into his machine shop, fiddled with a club and then raced off to the Bucksport range.
 He was still wearing dungaree shorts and a grease-splattered shirt when he arrived.
 "That's how dedicated to the game he was," says Gene Bowden, one of his old playing partners.